DanielG/cabal-helper/README.md

 are named after this specification.
 Yes we really love confusing naming in Haskell land.

 The specification revolves around this `Setup.hs` script file you might have seen before.
 Basically the idea is a Haskell source package consists of, at the very least, a `Setup.hs` file, which is a Haskell program that provides a well defined command-line interface for configuring, building and installing it.
-Developers can use *build tools*, such as `cabal`, which interface with `Setup.hs` and provide functionality on top it.
+Haskell developers can use *build tools*, such as `cabal`, which interface with `Setup.hs` and provide functionality on top it.

-Even though packages are in principle free to implement the `Setup.hs` interface however they like in practice everybody just imports the `Cabal` library in `Setup.hs` which provides a default implementation of this interface.
-The `Cabal` library then in turn uses the `<pkg-name>.cabal` file you've likely seen before to determine precisely what to do.
+Note that even though originally packages were meant to be free to implement the `Setup.hs` interface however they like, this hasn't been supported by build tools for a long time.
+In practice use of the `Cabal` library in `Setup.hs` is mandatory.

-Since use of `Cabal` the library is pretty much a given we're just going to be talking about this case from here on out.

-So the first step of building a package in "The Haskell Cabal" is to call:
+Now, the first step of building a package in "The Haskell Cabal" is to call `Setup.hs`'s `configure` command:

-    $ ./Setup.hs configure
+    $ runhaskell Setup.hs configure

+When invoking `Setup.hs` the default behaviour of the `Cabal` library is to first read the `<pkg-name>.cabal` configuration file to determine how the project is structured and what dependencies it has.
+In the case of `configure` it will then probe the system it's running on about:

+ - the list of available Haskell packages,
+ - system package dependencies (using pkg-config) and
+ - Haskell compiler type, version and supported language extensions (among other things).

+Finally Haskell package dependency resolution is also run.

-The `Cabal` library will then go off and probe a bunch of stuff about the system it's running on, such as the list of available Haskell packages, compiler type and version, paths to build tools among other things.
-Using this information `Cabal` then writes the concrete configuration of the package into a file called `setup-config`.
-Subsequent steps (`./Setup.hs build`...) will then read this file to avoid probing the system again.
+`Cabal` then writes all the gathered information on the concrete configuration of the package into a file called `setup-config`.
+Subsequent steps, such as`./Setup.hs build`, will then read this state file instead of `<package-name>.cabal` to avoid having to probing the system or run dependency resolution again.

-It is this file that `cabal-helper` is primarily concerned with reading and presenting in a usable format.
+It is this file that `cabal-helper` is primarily concerned with reading and presenting in a usable manner.
+Reading this file essentially means that all the complicated work has already been done for us and we can get straight to running the compiler.

 ### Multi-package projects